Day 1: Gdansk Old Town

 Motlowa River & The Holy Spirit Bridge

-The Motlowa river runs through Gdansk and out to the Baltic Sea.
+The Motlowa River runs through Gdansk and out to the Baltic Sea.
 The lovely promenade along the river has many incredible restaurants.
 It’s a lively place with many boats and ‘pirate’ ships coming in.
-It’s even possible to do a kayak history tour along the river, which is a great way of viewing the buildings from a different vantage point.
+It’s even possible to do a history tour by kayak along the river, which is a great way of viewing the buildings from a different vantage point.

 The interesting new footbridge (2016) lights up at night and twists and rotates when it opens or closes for passing boats.
 It’s located HERE.